Early Years Faqs

 - Q. What records of my child’s academic progress are kept?

 We keep full Early Years’ profiles which are shared with parents at parents’ evenings or at any other time by request.
 These log details of what the child is able to do and form an ongoing record of pupil progress.
+Pupils also keep a ‘special book’ which records photographs and evidence of work that children have completed, this comes home at the end of the academic year.

 - Q. Are snacks provided for playtime?